mautic/mautic/UPGRADE-5.0.md

 - The calendar feature was removed.
 See https://github.com/mautic/mautic/pull/11270
 - The Froala assets are disabled by default.
 Enable them if you use the legacy email or page builder.
 See https://github.com/mautic/mautic/pull/12416
 - New shortening service in Mautic 5, reconfiguration is needed after migrating to Mautic 5.
 A user reads the documentation to understand how to set it up in the configuration.
+- Removed Show after X submissions option from forms.
+See documentation for the setup real progressive profiling for forms.

 ## Mailer
 The underlying library used for sending emails (Swift Mailer) was discontinued and Mautic 5 is using the [Symfony Mailer](https://symfony.com/doc/5.4/mailer.html) library instead.
 There are user facing changes coming with this change.